vkbo/novelWriter/README.md

 ### Visualisation of Story Elements

-The different notes can be assigned tags, which the novel files can refer back to using special meta keywords.
+The different notes can be assigned tags, which other files can refer back to using special meta keywords.
 This information can be used to display an outline of the story, showing where each scene connects to the plot, and which characters, etc. occur in them.
 In addition, the tags themselves are clickable in the document view pane, and control-clickable in the editor.
 They make it possible to quickly navigate between the documents while editing.